 What is a Community Project?

 A community project is an initiative designed to address and manage a specific need or problem within a local community.
-Normally these problems are causing stress or challenges from the community.
+Normally these problems are causing stress or challenges in people you know and come across locally.
 They are typified by a negative social impact on the health and well being of the community.
-These projects aim to improve the quality of life for community members, enhance local environments, promote social cohesion, or address specific social, cultural, environmental, or economic challenges.
-Community projects are characterised by their focus on local participation and benefits.

 What is The Difference Between a Community Project and a Social Project?